 - indictments that simply list a person’s name and offence

 - depositions of the evidence taken by the court

 - transcripts of the trial proceedings (less common)

-It might be worth browsing our catalogue to see if anything looks interesting.
+It might be worth browsing Discovery to see if anything looks interesting.
 Start by looking within: